ulfsv/appernetic-hugo-project/content/nfc-business-card.md

 ## Custom NFC business card
 Order your custom made business card.
 The NFC tag can be linked to a vcard, home page, youtube, facebook page or any kind of URL.
 Send us your design in pdf, svg or postscript or other vector graphic formats.
 Use high resolution images: 96 DPI or higher.

-Send us a wetransfer link or dropbox link if image size is larger than 10 Mb.
+if image size is larger than 10 MbSend us a wetransfer link or dropbox link .

 [www.wetransfer.com][1]

 [www.dropbox.com][2]

 The link on the NFC tag can easily be changed online.